AdamVenis/adamvenis.github.io/_posts/2022-01-25-how-to-boost-your-rating.md

 ```

 <img src="/images/boost_your_rating.png" width="640" class="center">
-<div class="footnote">This distribution is extremely right skewed, because if you get unlucky and lose your first few games, you can get stuck below your true rating for a long time.
+<div class="footnote">This distribution is extremely right skewed.
+If you get unlucky and lose your first few games, you can get stuck below your true rating for a long time.
 The mean is 200 but the median is only 64.
-Players might characterize this as "elo hell", but that's a topic for another time. </div>
+Players might characterize this as "Elo hell", but that's a topic for another time. </div>

 ## Faster and more accurate computation

 Now we try to simplify the problem to see if we can solve it faster and more accurately.
 Borrowing the notation from the previous post, let $$S^*$$ be the Markov Chain representing the dynamics of one's rating changing over time.
-Then for a generic Markov Chain the formula for $$\tau(x, y)$$, the expected time to first reach state $$y$$ starting from state $$x$$, is:
+For a generic Markov Chain the formula for $$\tau(x, y)$$, the expected time to first reach state $$y$$ starting from state $$x$$, is:

 $$
     \tau(x, y) =